Work in Residence Life

 Do I also need to apply to live in residence?

 To be considered for a space in residence, either as a Residence Life staff member or a resident, (depending on the outcome of your job application), you need to apply to live in residence.
 If you are selected for a Residence Life position, you will then be guaranteed a space in residence.
+If you are selected to be a Residence Life staff member and this is not the first time you have paid a residence application fee on the UBC Vancouver campus, your Student Housing account will be reimbursed for the $50 application fee.

 What will the interview process look like this year?